Kapiainen/Lauhdutin/Readme.md

 Force the skin to refresh and detect games.

+### Add a game

+Brings up a menu where you can input information about a game that you want to add.
+The game is considered to belong to the *Custom* platform, which has a few more modifiable properties in the Game window (see [Games](#games)) compared to the other platforms.

 ## Banners

 Banners for **Windows shortcuts** can be added to the same folder as the shortcuts and must have the same name as the corresponding shortcut (e.g. `Spelunky.jpg` if the shortcut is called `Spelunky.lnk`).